Beverley Art Gallery – East Riding of Yorkshire Museums

 Showcasing Japanese art and craft Collections from East Yorkshire Museums

-Beverley Art Gallery in East Yorkshire (UK) is an under-financed regional council-run public gallery, part of the East Riding of Yorkshire Museums Service in the North of England.
+Beverley Art Gallery in East Yorkshire (UK) is a regional council-run public gallery, part of the East Riding of Yorkshire Museums Service in the North of England.
 In my talk, I would like to introduce this Museum and its collection of Japanese items, which have never been researched or exhibited.
 I am very passionate about bringing Japanese artworks into the spotlight, and building a strong Japan-related exhibition program in Beverley.

 In my presentation, I will concentrate on how I plan to bring Japanese art into Beverley Art Gallery, which never had a Japanese-themed exhibition before.